rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 \page

+{{note
-> ##### Wild Rage animal forms
+#### Wild Rage animal forms

->
-> Some powers are wild rage animal forms.
+Some powers are wild rage animal forms.
 While raging and below half HP, you can spend a free action and 5 HP to enter a Wild Rage.
 Only one kind of Wild Rage can be active at a time.

->
-> A wild rage has a passive effect, and adds a bonus feature to your Savage Attacks
+A wild rage has a passive effect, and adds a bonus feature to your Savage Attacks }}

 - **Wild Rage: Owlbear**.
 Passive: Gain your STR mod as extra Guard.
 Savage Attack: Add +1 dice to the damage of your weapon for this attack.